agh-alice/datalake/README.md

 #### Apache Airflow
 We create airflow without admin user for safetly purposes.
-To create admin user:
+It is only necessary to do it once we have fresh database.
+No need to redo after every `helm install/upgrade` To create admin user:
 ```
 kubectl exec -it --namespace <namespace> <webserver-pod-name>  -- bash